 If you’re pursuing a new job or a board seat, relatively fast responses at every stage of the search process are critical.
 Unfortunately, candidates are not afforded the same latitude in communication delays as recruiters or hiring managers.
 Prospective hires risk losing out to other candidates if they wait too long to reply about opportunities.

 Even if you’re not interested in a specific job or board lead, get back to recruiters, hiring managers and other connections ASAP when they reach out.
-Timely responses make good impressions, conveying gratitude and professionalism, which encourage future sharing of other opportunities.
+Timely responses make good impressions and convey gratitude and professionalism.
+This encourages future sharing of other opportunities.

 Similarly, if someone in the media reaches out to you for an interview, expert opinion or perspective, always reply in a timely manner (regardless of their deadline).
 Quick responses to media contacts, even when you’re not available or interested in the story or outlet, will significantly increase the likelihood that they’ll reach out to you for future queries.
 They may even refer you to colleagues for other opportunities.

-How you handle communications influences what people think about you and the company for which you work.
+How you handle communications influences what people think about you and your company.
 Competing priorities are commonplace, so if you occasionally forget to return a voicemail or take a few extra days to respond to a meeting invitation, others will usually understand.
 However, if delays or non-response are the norm for you, your behavior is negatively impacting your reputation and potentially that of your employer as well.

 This can translate into immediate and long term consequences, affecting relationships, business and other opportunities.
 You will make better impressions and strengthen your personal brand when you develop a reputation for responding in a timely fashion and following through on promises.